⚠️ This AI-generated report synthesizes publicly available information. AI can make mistakes. Please double check information in this report.

 Citigroup Inc.

-A global diversified financial services holding company with extensive international banking operations across consumer and institutional segments.
+A global diversified financial services holding company with a strong international presence across institutional and consumer banking.

 📊 Valuation & Analysis